French Renewal

-French Renewal (Renouveau français) was a French far-right ultranationalist political party affiliated with the European National Front, founded in November 2005.
+French Renewal (Renouveau français) was a French far-right, nationalist political party affiliated with the European National Front, founded in November 2005.

 Renouveau français politically defined itself as nationalist, Catholic and "counterrevolutionary"—in this case, reactionary opposition to the principles of the French Revolution of 1789.
 Nevertheless, the organisation had a tricolour logo and claims to defend the "French nation".

 Organisation

 Renouveau français described itself as a "structure for reflection, formation and information, outside the electoralist framework, independent from all political formations and from all cleavages".

 Renouveau français was coordinated by a directorial committee and had regional branches in Île-de-France, Brittany, Anjou, Normandy, Vendée, Toulouse and Alsace.
 They claimed several hundred members and "thousands" of sympathisers.

 Doctrine

 Renouveau français described itself as "nationalist", defining the notion as "defence of vital interests of France and the French, without any hatred".

 Renouveau français was monarchist and rejected freemasonry and lobbyist organizations, as well as Marxism and classical liberalism.
 The organisation claimed to be the heir of Charles Maurras, Édouard Drumont, Maurice Barrès, Jacques Ploncard d'Assac and Henry Coston.
 Their site hosted editorials from veterans of the Organisation armée secrète (OAS).